Devoteam/CICD-toolbox/README.md

 # Background
 When working on NetCICD, again and again, tools used changed their way of use.
 Jenkins for example changed from username/password on the API to token-only, breaking the pipeline.

 In addition, additional functionality was needed: some sort of SSO, Jupyter Notebook, Node Red, git, etc. Adding more tools made the tool chain more brittle every time.
-And what was worse: building it using VM ate my CPU and memory, basically limiting the size of the simulations that can be done in VIRL/CML.
+And what was worse: building it using VM ate CPU and memory, basically limiting the size of the simulations that can be done in VIRL/CML.
 In short: having a dependable pipeline is one complex thing, making sure it keeps on working is another.

 With the amazing team of DevOps specialists at Devoteam, we started to develop a basic devops toolchain, containing most things you might need to get started.
 It is pre-configured and can be used to jumpstart a NetCICD project and based upon Docker to minimise the footprint on a local machine (running K8S locally adds no value, only eats CPU).